babo/bigquery-prezi/prezi.md

         - but it's different
         - some things are harder, examples above
 ---
+# Demo of a small dataset
+???
+- use webui
+- move on from numbers, use an ipython notebook with Julia as backend with gadfly
+---
+# Technical highlights
+- fast, atomic imports
+    - Cloud Storage
+    - Hadoop
+    - Google Cloud DataFlow
+    - ODBC
+- streaming injection API (100k rows/second per table)
+- ETL (Extract, Transform, Load) operations inside BigQuery
+    - deduplication
+- exports
+    - Hadoop
+- a rich SQL language
+    - extends with nested and repeated fields
+    - JSON queries
+    - raw JSON fields
+    - JSON path type queries
+    - IP address parsing
+    - regular expressions
+- web console, connectors for R, iPython, Pandas, Excel ???
+- these are expensive in a normal relational database that has indices
+- large, multi-tenant (shared) computer cluster
+---
+# Pricing
+- loading data into BigQuery is free
+- streaming data into BigQuery
+    - 2.6 GB data for 1 NOK *from August 12, 2015*
+- storing data
+    - 1 GB of data is 0.15NOK per month
+- exporting data
+    - free

+# Query Pricing
+- 37.65 NOK for 1TB of total data processed
+.footnote[$1 is 7.53NOK]
+???
+- based on total data processed
+    - charged according to the total data processed in the columns you select
+    - the total data per column is calculated based on the types of data in the colum
+- streaming is row based
+- the first 1 TB of data processed per month is free
+- queries that return an error, or for cached queries

+- stream $0.01 per 200 MB, 1 KB minimum size
+- storage 2 cent
+- query $5
+---
 # Demo with a large dataset
 - NYC taxi rides from 2010-2013
 - 120GB of uncompressed data
+???
 - data fields, geolocation
 - how to move that in?
 - simple queries